-Mid-range: Wilfa Coffee Grinder
+Mid-range: Baratza Encore Coffee Grinder

 Best: Niche Zero

-So, there you have it, that is why you should buy a grinder, and some options to consider.
+So, there you have it.
+That is why you should buy a grinder and some options to consider.
 If you are into coffee, buying a grinder is essential.
 You’ll never get the best cup if you don’t use good quality, freshly roasted coffee and grind it as and when you need it.

 If you don’t fancy any of the grinders, I have suggested here some things to look for when buying a grinder –

 - Ensure the coffee goes through the grinder, not staying in the same location to get ground (like a blender).
 This will give uneven particle sizes.

 - Make sure you can change the grind size.
 Otherwise, you will never be able to get it the perfect size for what you are brewing.

 - See if your local coffee shop is selling coffee grinders for home, if they make tasty coffee in the shop, and can answer your questions about the equipment they’re selling.
 They’ll probably sell you something just right for what you’re after.